 Real estate appraisals can be used to determine replacement cost if they use the 'Components of a Structure Necessary to Estimate Replacement Cost' method explained in Section III of this book.
-When a licensee conveys an estimate of replacement cost to the insurance-buying public, certain standards must be met.
+The California Code of Regulations (CCR 2695.183) states that when a licensee conveys an estimate of replacement cost to the insurance-buying public, certain standards must be met.
 The estimate of replacement cost must include the expenses that would reasonably be incurred to rebuild the insured structure(s) in its entirety.